 This Act introduces among other duties a requirement to carry out health impact assessments (HIAs), a national obesity strategy, and a restriction on smoking on hospital sites.
-We are working with partner organisations and the UHB to introduce and standardise routine combined equality and health impact assessments (EHIAs) for key projects; we are contributing to the development and implementation of the national obesity strategy 'Healthy Weight, Healthy Wales', which is due to be consulted on in early 2019; and we have introduced a No Smoking and Waste Enforcement Officer on the University Hospital of Wales (UHW) and University Hospital Llandough (UHL) sites jointly with the local authority, in anticipation of a legal duty to prohibit smoking on NHS grounds to commence in 2019.
+We are working with partner organisations and the UHB to introduce and standardise routine combined equality and health impact assessments (EHIAs) for key projects; we are contributing to the development and implementation of the national obesity strategy 'Healthy Weight, Healthy Wales', through our local plan, Move More, Eat Well; and we have introduced a No Smoking and Waste Enforcement Officer on the University Hospital of Wales (UHW) and University Hospital Llandough (UHL) sites jointly with the local authority, in anticipation of a legal duty to prohibit smoking on NHS grounds to commence during 2020.
+The Act also introduced a requirement for pharmaceutical needs assessments, for which we are providing expert advice to the pharmacy team in the Health Board.